peterjc/thapbi-pict/docs/examples/fungal_mock/index.rst

     experiments.
     https://doi.org/10.1111/1755-0998.12760

-Three different sets of primers where used (two targeting ITS1, one for ITS2) which with the current THAPBI PICT design requires running the pipeline three times.
+The first library used a single primer set targetting ITS1, while the second library used two additional sets of primers, making three in total (two targeting ITS1, one for ITS2).

 .. toctree::
    :maxdepth: 1